crissoto02/A2---Final-Project/README.md

 Ultra-Violet Light Desinfectant Robot

 ## [INTRODUCTION TO ROBOTICS TUTORIAL](Introduction%20to%20Robotics%20Tutorial/)
-In this project, 3 task were performed in the Epson Lab
+In this project, three tasks were performed in the Epson Lab
 ### Task 1: Pick and Place
 ### Task 2: Stacking
 ### Task 3: